Inside: Learn how to make custom tie-up shades to fit any window in this easy beginner sewing project.

 Step 8) Iron the shades.
 Slide the tension rod through the loop and place the shade(s) in your window(s).
 Fold and tie to your desired style.
 I folded up the bottom piece in an accordion style to my desired length.
 Then I made a bow with the ties.

 I am so happy with how they turned out!
-Much better than the paper shades.
+And I don’t have to pretend anymore that paper stick em’ shades are all the rage.

 PIN now to save for later!